jackiechung1993/mapanimation/README.md

 # Map Animation
-## Walk Stop from City Hall to Chinatown
+## Walk Stops from City Hall to Chinatown